 Steady, Consistent Growth

-When bricks-and-mortar stores are constantly losing business to larger online rivals, achieving such reliable growth makes coffee shops a great proposition.
+When bricks-and-mortar stores are constantly losing business to larger online rivals, the reliable growth offered by coffee shops is an attractive prospect.
 If you’re looking to open a store, there are few better options right now.

 The recent success of coffee shops cannot be denied.
 However, there is continued optimism that the sector’s growth is yet to fully mature.
 Led by a fluid millennial generation flying the flag for local, sustainable businesses, the coffee shop industry shows plenty of room for further development in the future.